HuangChiEn/easy_config/pypi_pkg/README.md

 * support config conversion, feel free to use easy_config or the other config tools (omegaconf, argparse, ..., etc.)

-* support omegaconf-like dynamic config loading system ~
+* support omegaconf-like dynamic config loading/overwriting system ~

 ---

 ### Newly update features 🚀
-0. v2.5.4 is basically fine, but it still have several known issues, so we plane to release v2.6 as stable version.
-1. Apply \${cfg}, ${env} as argument and enviroment intepolation notation, respectively.
-2. Apply AttributeDict container (it inherit pure python dict) to store non-flatten arguments!
+0. v2.7.x series are the stable version.
+(2.7.0 release code, 2.7.1 release document)
+1. Add argument lambda functionality (just like lambda function transform argument in config parsing time).
+2. support multi-line object definition.
+3. Let `${env.var}` in slient mode as get method in dict.
+4. make package backward support python 3.6(+).

 ---

 ### Bug Fixed 🐛
-#### Hot-fix Container bug in v2.5.3, now it'll raise AttributeError while attribute doesn't exists..(fixed in v2.5.4)
+#### Hot-fix `${env.var}` raised error while it has not been exported in shell.
+I keep it slient and replace with `None`.

 ---